davrot/overleaf_living_with_keycloak/README.md

 2. You have a working DNS entry and you have non-selfsigned SSL certificates
 3. We assume that a ufw firewall is used.

+# Notes

+1. All the docker container will be placed during this installation at /docker/.... .

 # Ready the docker networks

 We will have to networks keycloak-network and